 I incorporated innumerable major labels into my translator DNA, which was also complemented when I became a qualified member of the Italian association of translators and interpreters (Associazione Italiana Traduttori e Interpreti – AITI).

 I am an avid fan of Gianfranco Ferré’s belief that it is essential to impart your knowledge to anyone who wants to set off on the same career path, so I began running translation seminars in my sectors of choice in 2009.
 I participated in trade conferences and I offered my services as a specialist in the luxury sector, sharing my knowledge of the industry and its special needs and patterns with my colleagues.

-I am absolutely convinced that the luxury industry requires professionals to constantly grow, to seek real personal development and to venture into the “field” – that’s why I find my way around the labyrinth of production factories, I personally observe the intricate work of stone setters where young people are learning the trade or see how a mechanical movement comes alive in the hands of a watchmaker.
+I am absolutely convinced that the luxury industry requires professionals to constantly grow, to seek real personal development and to venture into the “field” – that’s why I find my way around the labyrinth of production factories, I personally observe the intricate work of stone setters where young people are learning the trade, see how a mechanical movement comes alive in the hands of a watchmaker or smell raw materials “nose in nose” with perfumers.
 Because a translator is a craftsman of words.